TBWA Lisbon: Windows become Twitter billboard

 In dense urban environments, public-facing digital surfaces work best when they make participation visible, immediate, and shared by everyone on the street.

 The video does not explain exactly how people were encouraged to send in their tweets, but it does show the breadth of what people shared.
 Tweets touch politics, taxes, Europe, Merkel’s visit, and more.
 That range matters because it signals that the billboard is not a branded script.
-It behaves like a live civic wall.
+It behaves like a live civic wall, meaning an open public message board where anyone can add a line and everyone on the street sees it.

 Why it lands in an ad district full of competitors

-In a cluster of agencies, sameness is the enemy.
+When agencies cluster, sameness is the enemy.
 This activation works because it creates a visible signature at the point of competition.
 People do not have to be invited inside to experience TBWA.
 The building itself is performing in public, and the audience can participate without crossing a threshold.

 It also carries a little risk.
 Real-time public messages can be messy.
 That tension is part of the attention engine.
 It feels alive because it is not perfectly controlled.